-Provision Code and/or Provision Description Company's Compliance or Explan nation
+Provision Code and/or Provision Description Management in writing and it includes, amongst others, the following: major capital expenditure, capital management and acquisitions and divestitures; Chapter 9 and Chapter 10 transactions in the SGX-ST Listing Manual Section B: Rules of Catalist (the "Catalist Rules"); the Company's control and accountability systems; share issuance, dividend release or changes in capital; the Company's policies on risk oversight and management, internal compliance and control, Code of Conduct, and legal compliance; the Company's financial statements, financial results announcements, budgets; and all matters which cross the relevant thresholds stipulated in the Catalist Rules or which the Board considers material for announcement.
+The Board will consider materiality in the context that reflects the stage of development of the Company and also takes into consideration the guidelines provided in the Catalist Rules.
+The Board has delegated certain responsibilities to the AC, the NC and the RC (collectively,

 1.3 What are the types of material transactions which require approval from the Board?
-Matters and transactions that require the Board's approval are clearly communicate with the Management in writing and it includes, amongst others, the following: major capital expenditure, capital management and acquisitions and divestitures; Chapter 9 and Chapter 10 transactions in the SGX-ST Listing Manual Section B: Rules of Catalist (the "Catalist Rules"); the Company's control and accountability systems; share issuance, dividend release or changes in capital; the Company's policies on risk oversight and management, internal compliance and control, Code of Conduct, and legal compliance; the Company's financial statements, financial results announcements, budgets; and all matters which crosses the relevant thresholds stipulated in the Catalist Rules or which the Board considers material for announcement.
-The Board will consider materiality in the context that reflects the stage of development of the Company and also takes into consideration the guidelines provided in the Catalist Rules.

-1.4 Has the Board delegated certain responsibilities to committees?
+Has the Board delegated certain responsibilities to committees?
 If yes, please provide details.
-The Board has delegated certain responsibilities to the AC, the NC and the RC (collectively, the "Board Committees").
-The compositions of the Board Committees have been set out in Section 1.1 of this report.

-1.5 Have the Board and Board Committees met in the last financial year?
-The Board meets at least four (4) times a year, and as and when require.
-Directors with multiple Board representations ensure that and attention are given to the affairs of each company.
-During FY20 of the Board and Board Committee meetings held and the atten Board member are shown below: nsure that so uring FY2020 I the attenda ufficient time , the number
+1.5 Have the Board and Board Committees met in the last financial year? ard and Board The Board meets at least four (4) times a year, and as and when circums and attention r of the Board

-Table 1.5 - Board and Board Committee Meetings in FY2020 Board AC NC NC RC
+Table 1.5 - Attendance of Board and Board Committee Meetings in FY2021/2022

+1 Board AC NC RC

-Number of Meetings Held 4 2 1 1
+Number of Meetings Held 5 4 2 2

-Name of Director etings Attend
+Name of Director Number of Meetings Attended

-Mark Allen Wan (1) 3 1
+Eric Sho Kian Hin 5 4 2 2

-Eitan Konstantino 4 2 1 1
+Amir Belson (1) 2 2 1 1

-Gregory David Casciaro 4 2 1 1
+Gregory David Casciaro(2) 1 1 1 1

+Eitan Konstantino(3) 4 3 1 1

-Sho Kian Hin 4 2 1 1
+Momi Mimon Brosh (4) 2 1 1 1

+Ng Fook Ai Victor (5) 1 1 1 1

+Thomas Tan Gim Chua (6) 1 1 1 1

-Amir Belson 4 2 1 1
+Ng Boon Eng (7) 4 3 1 1

-By invitation Note: (1) Mr Mark Allen Wan resigned as director of the Company on 18 November The Company's Constitution (the "Constitution") allows for Board meetings held through teleconferencing and/or videoconferencing.
+By invitation Note: (1) Mr Amir Belson resigned as In 2021.
+(2) Mr Gregory David Casciaro resi April 2021.
+(3) Mr Eitan Konstantino resigned Company on 30 November 2021 (4) Mr Momi Mimon Brosh was appoincetor of the Company on 13.
+(5) Mr Ng Fook Ai Victor was appoin January 2022.
+(6) Mr Thomas Tan Gim Chua was 13 January 2022.
+(7) Mr Ng Boon Eng was appointed 2021.
+The Company's Constitution (the 1strough teleconferencing and/or vides. igned as an Incase Executive Incommend on 1 N January 2022.
+Inted as an Indappointed as it as an Indepe dependent Dir Director and C ovember 202 ependent Cha Chief Executiv ndent Director rector of the Comp Company on 30 e Officer of the d as Executive Company on 31 ne Company on any on 30 July